mshahidrasheed/customMessageBox/README.md

 # Step 1:
 * Clone this project and load into Visual Studio
 * Build this project
+* Or find already Build MyMessageBox.dll file in Build folder

 # Step 2:
 * Add MyMessageBox.dll file in your current project References